ChristofferRefsgaard/MasterThesis/README.md

 # MasterThesis

-Data and code for Morten's and Christoffer's master thesis.
+Code for Morten's and Christoffer's master thesis.